Szara-ManOfHonor/CDDA-Mods/README.md

 All credit for the original mods goes to their creators.

 # Current update status
 Updating is in progress, 6Dec2020.
 The mods seem to load, though there are many realtively harmless bugs still to squash.
 They're a work in progress.
 In the meantime I highly reccomend TheGoatGod's repository linked below.
-Be mindful that TheGoatGod's repository doesn't seem to have the construction groups update, so anything that adds construction recipes won't work.

 Check issues for the most important details.
 Testing in progress.